dnnrly/buffalo-test-examples/README.md

  making it easier to read which assertions belong to which action
 * We don't assert much for each action, just enough to prove the right thing happened
 * Session state is maintained between actions
+* A single 'request' has been created at the beginning of the test.
+For the purposes of your tests, you can pretend that this object represents the browser.
+It will keep track of headers and cookies between requests so that you don't have to.

 </details>